 The police launch was not as nice as Laura’s, not by any stretch, but it did have some comforts inside – Jenny B and Leyton Young could talk.

 He looked at her – the way she held her head perfectly still, the penetrating look in those dark eyes, her dark hair tied back, her air of expectation.

 ‘I don’t know what to say, Jenny.’
 He leaned his arms forward on the table.
 ‘You’re so important to me both for work and to keep me sane.
-He told her Jane’s view on miscreants, verbatim.
-‘I know you agree because you’re more an MI5 than MI6, you’re more police than troublemaker.
-And yet she’s your sister.
+He told her Jane’s view on each of the parties, verbatim.
+‘I know you agree in principle because you’re more an MI5 than an MI6, you’re more police than troublemaker.
+And yet she’s your sister whom you love.
 For a start, I’m not sure how much influence Mandy Sobel had on the shot -’

 ‘Thank you.
 Sis is under their control, I failed to wake up to de Vries in time … time enough for them to take her.
-I don’t have proof that Mandy fired the gun, I think sis might have and that’s a big statement from me but Mandy was right over her, reminding her of what awaited if she didn’t.
-In my book, that is Mandy’s hit.’
+I don’t have proof that Mandy made Sis fire the gun, I think Sis might have actually done it and that’s a big statement from me but I’m sure Mandy was right over her, reminding her of what awaited if she didn’t.
+In my book, that is still Mandy’s hit.’

 ‘In my book too.’

 ‘Personally.
 But as you know, I’m police.
 I’m not sure I will be for long, thing I might go freelance.’

 ‘Honestly?’
 She was shocked.
 ‘You’re one of the best.
 Why?’